SimeonHristov99/ML_24-25/Week_04 - Cross Validation, Regularized Regression, Classification Metrics/README.md

 **Description:**

 Fit a Lasso regression model to the sales dataset and output and plot the model's coefficients.
-Use the full data to train the model.
+Use only the numeric features to train the model.
 Analyze the graph.
-Which is the most important to predict `sales`?
+Which is the most important numeric feature to predict `sales`?

 **Acceptance criteria:**